simplysneha31/aws-s3-cf-terraform/README.md

     terraform apply
     terraform destroy (when you are done with your project)

 6. After running terraform apply, you can login into AWS Account, goto Cloudformation and see the stack deploying.
 Once done you would see your S3 bucket build.

+7. Adding this line for cherry picking